-Each year, Pitney Bowes colleagues support their communities through on-site drives and collections to help underserved students and their families.
-In 2018, seasonal drives at 25 Pitney Bowes sites helped to make the world brighter for families in need, as the Global Corporate Citizenship & Philanthropy team partnered with the Wellness Team's Thrive Program to deliver Random Acts of Kindness to promote a happy and healthy festive season.

-We thank all the champions who led these efforts, and all the colleagues who donated back-to-school clothes and school supplies, food, clothing and festive gifts.
-Pitney Bowes sites and the charities that they supported include:
+Each year, Pitney Bowes colleagues support their communities through onsite drives and collections to help underserved students and their families.
+In 2018, seasonal drives at 25 Pitney Bowes sites helped make the world brighter for families in need, as Global Corporate Citizenship & Philanthropy partnered with the Wellness Team's Thrive Program to deliver Random Acts of Kindness to promote a happy and healthy holiday season.
+We thank all the champions who led these efforts, and all the colleagues who donated back-to-school clothes and school supplies, food, clothing and holiday gifts.
+Pitney Bowes sites and the charities they supported include: